 Tip: in some areas, a single yellow line on the kerb or roadside also indicates a no-parking area, but this warning system is not too widespread yet.

 Parking areas alongside roads are typically (but not always) marked in some way, usually with white lines.
 Like in this example:

 Tip: be careful not to confuse cycle paths with street parking.
 As this photo shows, what looks like parking bays is actually a cycling path in a no parking zone:

 Tip: also be careful not to park in front of access gates.
 In heavily-built up areas, innocent looking doors may actually be entrances to an inner court car park or an underground garage and must be kept clear.
 A big clue is a small ramp at the edge of the kerb.

 Where you are allowed to park on the street, it’s free.
 Except in so-called “Kurzparkzonen” (short-term parking areas).
 And there are a lot of these Kurzparkzonen in Vienna.

 So how do you know if you’re in a Kurzparkzone?

 You don’t.
 That’s the difficulty.

 Well, it’s not quite that bad (but close).

 These zones may be marked clearly, much like the “no parking” zones.
 This sign indicates the start:

 “Gebührenpflichtig” means you have to pay to park here during the indicated times: Monday to Friday (except on public holidays) from 8am to 6pm, and Saturdays (except on public holidays) from 8am to midday.

 “Parkdauer 1,5 St.” means you are allowed to park in this zone for a maximum of 1.5 hours during these times.
-Outside of the given times, parking is free and not limited.
+Outside of the given times, parking is free and not limited in duration.

 You might also see a blue warning sign on the road indicating you’re entering a Kurzparkzone:

 This sign marks the end of the Kurzparkzone:

 If all such zones were marked like this, parking would be a bundle of joyful clarity.
 But…

-Most districts in Vienna have introduced Kurzparkzonen across large areas or even the entire district.
+Most districts in Vienna have introduced Kurzparkzonen across large areas or the entire district.
 These zones are marked at their perimeter, but the signs or blue road markings are very easy to miss or forget.